AniketPatil84/Growth-Strategies-Analysis-Shopify/README.md

 Growth_Strategies_GSheets

-"We analysed 91 days of real trading data from 17 September to 16 December 2025.
-What we found was both encouraging and alarming — and it tells a very clear story about where Q1 2026 needs to go."
+"I analysed 91 days of real trading data from 17 September to 16 December 2025.
+What I found is both encouraging and alarming — and it tells a very clear story about where Q1 2026 needs to go."

 PART 1: THE FORENSIC AUDIT — What Actually Happened?